-- Be enrolled at Hussian College Clarksville in any approved program, and - Complete the application process for Title IV assistance, and - Complete and Submit a Scholarship Application prior to the published drop/add period for the initial term enrolled, and - Maintain Satisfactory Academic Progress as stated for Title IV eligibility and as defined by Daymar and - First-time, full-time students (12 credit hours or more) enrolled in a degree programs (unless otherwise specified), and - The student must maintain a grade point average of at least 3.0 each term/session in order to continue to receive the scholarship the following term/session.
-If a student falls below a 3.0 grade point average for a given term, their scholarship will be suspended until a cumulative grade point average of 3.0 is attained.
+- Be enrolled at Hussian College in any approved program, and - Complete the application process for Title IV assistance, and - Complete and Submit a Scholarship Application prior to the published drop/add period for the initial term enrolled, and - Maintain Satisfactory Academic Progress as stated for Title IV eligibility and as defined by Hussian and - First-time, full-time students (12 credit hours or more) enrolled in a degree programs (unless otherwise specified), and - The student must maintain a grade point average of at least 3.0 each term/session in order to continue to receive the scholarship the following term/session.
+If a student falls below a 3.0 grade point average for a given term, their scholarship will be suspended until a cumulative grade point average of 3.0 is attained. - A student that officially or unofficially withdraws from school prior to completion of the term will forfeit any institutional aid awarded for that term.